-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In 2020-2021, faculty will create and facilitate collaboration sessions regarding this assessment to identify, describe, and analyze content-specific student performance strengths and weaknesses for improvement.
-The goal of this analysis will be to specifically identify knowledge, skills, and dispositions that are strengths, weaknesses, and areas for program improvement both at the topic and subtopics levels to better articulate expectations and focus instructional design.
-Based on this analysis, faculty will incorporate teaching and learning strategies that will improve graduate student performance in content-specific areas.
-Specifically, in 2020-2021, EDL faculty will ensure the alignment of the observation instrument used in the study of best teaching practices in a selected core area of education with NELP standards and adjust the instrument as appropriate, ensuring candidates plan for and explain elements of lessons on which in-service teacher evaluations were based.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.

+In 2020-2021, faculty created and facilitated collaboration sessions regarding this assessment to identify, describe, and analyze content-specific student performance strengths and weaknesses for improvement.
+The goal of this analysis was to specifically identify knowledge, skills, and dispositions that were strengths, weaknesses, and areas for program improvement both at the topic and subtopics levels to better articulate expectations and focus instructional design.
+Based on this analysis, faculty incorporated teaching and learning strategies that improved graduate student performance in content-specific areas.
+Specifically, in AC 2020-2021, EDL faculty ensured the alignment of the observation instrument used in the study of best teaching practices in a selected core area of education with NELP standards and adjusted the instrument as appropriate, ensuring candidates planned for and explained elements of lessons on which in-service teacher evaluations were based.